thaliaarchi/omniwsa/docs/dialects/omniwsa.md

     | [-+]?
 [0-9] "_"? ([0-9a-fA-F] "_"?)* [hH]
 ```

-- A semicolon can be either a line comment or an instruction separator.
+- A `;` can be either a line comment or an instruction separator.
+- A `#` can either be a line comment or a littleBugHunter hexadecimal literal.
-- A slash can either be an instruction separator or `div`.
+- A `/` can either be an instruction separator or `div`.
 - C-style octal is configurable.
 Otherwise, if any contain '8' or '9', decimal
   will be used, possibly with a warning.
 TODO: Should the default be octal or
   decimal?